1 CONTRACT OF SERVICES

 For the avoidance of doubt, these Terms shall not rise to a contract of employment between the Employment Business and the Temporary Worker.
-The Temporary Worker is engaged as a self-employed worker, although the Employment Business is required to make statutory deductions from the Temporary Worker’s remuneration in accordance with clause 3.
+The Temporary Worker is engaged for the duration of the assignment as a worker, and the Employment Business is required to make statutory deductions from the Temporary Worker’s remuneration in accordance with clause 3.

 2 TEMPORARY ASSIGNMENTS